Galileo Galilei

-Galileo later defended his views in Dialogue Concerning the Two Chief World Systems (1632), which appeared to attack and ridicule Pope Urban VIII, thus alienating both the Pope and the Jesuits, who had both strongly supported Galileo until this point.
+(Dialogue Concerning the Two Chief World Systems, 1632), which appeared to dispute and satirize Pope Urban VIII, thus alienating both the Pope and the Jesuits, who had both strongly supported Galileo until this point.
 He was tried by the Inquisition, found "vehemently suspect of heresy", and forced to recant.
 He spent the rest of his life under house arrest.
-During this time, he wrote Two New Sciences (1638), primarily concerning kinematics and the strength of materials.
+During this time, he wrote Discorsi e Dimostrazioni Matematiche, intorno a due nuove scienze (Discourses and Mathematical Demonstrations Relating to Two New Sciences, 1638) primarily about kinematics and the strength of materials.

 Early life and family

 Galileo was born in Pisa (then part of the Duchy of Florence) on 15 February 1564, the first of six children of Vincenzo Galilei, a leading lutenist, composer, and music theorist, and Giulia Ammannati, the daughter of a prominent merchant, who had married two years earlier in 1562, when he was 42 and she was 24.
+Vincenzo was part of the Florentine Camerata, which laid the groundwork for the new genre of opera.
 Galileo became an accomplished lutenist himself.

 Three of Galileo's five siblings survived infancy.
 The youngest, Michelangelo (or Michelagnolo), also became a lutenist and composer who added to Galileo's financial burdens for the rest of his life.
 Michelangelo was unable to contribute his fair share of their father's promised dowries to their brothers-in-law, who later attempted to seek legal remedies for payments due.
 Michelangelo also occasionally had to borrow funds from Galileo to support his musical endeavours and excursions.
 These financial burdens may have contributed to Galileo's early desire to develop inventions that would bring him additional income.

 When Galileo Galilei was eight, his family moved to Florence, but he was left under the care of Muzio Tedaldi for two years.
 When Galileo was ten, he left Pisa to join his family in Florence, where he came under the tutelage of Jacopo Borghini.
 He was educated, particularly in logic, from 1575 to 1578 in the Vallombrosa Abbey, about 30 km southeast of Florence.